 - a questionnaire about the study time experience;

-- a questionnaire assessing satisfaction with the study programme, the training facilities and the generic competences acquired during the programme;
+- a questionnaire assessing satisfaction with the study programme, and the generic competences acquired during the programme;

-- a questionnaire on general satisfaction with the Vrije Universiteit Brussel and its central services.
+- a questionnaire on general satisfaction with Vrije Universiteit Brussel and its central services.

 The questionnaire per course unit consists of a standard questionnaire that gauges student satisfaction on five aspects: goals, content, guidance, study materials, and evaluation.
-In addition, satisfaction with each teacher who is a lecturer or co-tutor of the course unit is assessed.
-For all components of the student feedback, except the study time experience, students can use free fields to further explain their answers.
+In addition, students can indicate their satisfaction with the lecturer or co-tutor of the course unit.
+For many components students can add qualitative responses through open-ended questions.

 Student feedback is organised twice a year, at the end of each semester, for course units that students have taken in the respective semester.
-All course units are evaluated, including internship, bachelor’s and master’s thesis.
-The questionnaire about the study programme is offered to bachelor's and master's students at the end of the second semester.
+All course units are evaluated, including internship, bachelorโs and masterโs thesis.
+The questionnaire about the study programme is offered to bachelor's and master's students who are at the end of their study trajectory.
 The general satisfaction questionnaire is offered to all students at the end of the first semester.

 Where can you find the results?

-The results of student feedback are reported after each test via https://studentenfeedback.vub.ac.be/.
-The results of the study programme questionnaire, the general satisfaction questionnaire, the study time experience and the aggregated results of the questionnaires on course units are accessible to the entire VUB community.
+The results of student feedback are reported after each round via the survey platform.
+The aggregated results are accessible to the entire VUB community.
 Comments from the study programme questionnaire and the general satisfaction questionnaire are accessible to the chair of the course council concerned, the dean of the faculty to which the study programme belongs and the Vice Rector for Education and Student Affairs.
 The results per course unit are accessible to the lecturers attached to the course unit, the chair of the course council responsible for the course unit, the dean of the faculty to which the course unit belongs and the Vice Rector for Education and Student Affairs.

 Alumni survey

-An instrument to question former students about their experience of our education.
+An instrument to gather information from former students about their experience of their education at VUB.

 What do we use an alumni survey for?